|

 a brief reconnaissance run to the small Appalachian mountain hamlet of Galax, Virginia.
 Enchanted by the manicured lawns,

-to secure a job at the local Lowe's store, and Brian fared much worse.
-With no one in the small city of 6,000 willing to employ
+order to secure a job at the local Lowe's store, and Brian fared much worse.
+With no one in the small city of 6,000 willing

-an eager young philosopher, Brian fell back on his still formative knowledge of business and with his Macintosh computer,
+to employ an eager young philosopher, Brian fell back on his still formative knowledge of business and with his Macintosh

-set out his own shingle as a graphic designer.
-However, after a few months on his own, he sold his design firm to Wordsprint,
+computer, set out his own shingle as a graphic designer.
+However, after a few months on his own, he sold his design firm to

-a regional commercial printing company, and joined their sales force.
-Within a year and a half, he had been promoted a number
+Wordsprint, a regional commercial printing company, and joined their sales force.
+Within a year and a half, he had been promoted

 At Wordsprint, Brian flourished as a member of a management team which consistently won top honors and management awards